stringsn88keys/rspec-kungfuhamster/README.md

 # Installation

-Add this to you Gemfile (in the test group) and run `bundle install`:
+Add this to your Gemfile (in the test group) and run `bundle install`:

 ``` ruby
 gem 'rspec-kungfuhamster'